averias/redis-time-series/README.md

 for IORedis.

 ## Commands
-After creating a `RedisTimeSeries` from `RedisTimeSeriesFactory::create` you can issue the following async commands.
+After creating a `RedisTimeSeries` from `RedisTimeSeries::create` you can issue the following async commands.
 All of them return a `Promise` if the command was executed successfully, otherwise and `Error` will be thrown.

 ### `Create`